2.2 Inspectors

 [Important]Config classes must override equals and hashCode

-If your Inspector has a xxxInspectorConfig class, and you want it to be cacheable and reusable by ConfigReader and metawidget.xml, the xxxInspectorConfig class must override equals and hashCode.
+If you want your configurable Inspector to be cacheable and reusable by ConfigReader and metawidget.xml, the xxxInspectorConfig class must override equals and hashCode.

 [Tip]Generate an XML Schema

-If your Inspector has an xxxInspectorConfig class, consider defining an XML Schema for it.
+If you intend your Inspector to be configurable via metawidget.xml, consider defining an XML Schema for it.
 This is optional, but allows users to validate their use of your Inspector in their metawidget.xml at development time.
 There is an Ant task, org.metawidget.config.XmlSchemaGeneratorTask, provided in the source distribution that can help with this by auto-generating the schema.
 All the existing Metawidget schemas are generated using this Ant task.